Z-omo/website/_posts/2019-10-25-three-to-go.md

 /etc/nginx/sites-enabled/third-app
 {% endhighlight %}

-Check that the symlinks has been created as expected by using the unix <em>list</em> command:
+Check that the symlinks have been created as expected by using the unix <em>list</em> command:

 {% highlight cli %}
 $ sudo ls -l /etc/nginx/sites-enabled